AnClark/faust-vst/README.md

 To compile your own plugins, you can use the provided faustvst.cpp architecture with the Faust compiler like this: `faust -a faustvst.cpp mydsp.dsp`.
 You then need to compile the resulting C++ source and link it against some SDK modules to obtain a working plugin.
+The necessary steps are all rather straightforward, but vary with the target platform (e.g., on OS X you need to create a proper Mach-O bundle) and require some knowledge about compiler and linker options as well as some VST-specific requirements.

 To facilitate this process, we recommend using either the provided Makefile or the faust2faustvst helper script.
-For instance:
+The Makefile can be used either as a starting point for your own Faust-VST plugin projects, or you can just drop your Faust sources into the examples directory to have them built along with the other examples.

+The faust2faustvst script is invoked as follows:

     faust2faustvst amp.dsp

 This will compile `amp.dsp` using the Faust compiler and then invoke the C++ compiler on the resulting C++ code to create a working plugin.
-All the necessary compiler and linker options are provided automatically.
+All the necessary compiler and linker options are provided automatically, and on OS X the script also takes care of creating a proper VST bundle.

 In contrast to faust-lv2, the same architecture is used for both effect (VST) and instrument (VSTi) plugins.
 For the latter, you may define the `NVOICES`